Skip to main content

 Understanding Your Heart Health Risk: Beyond Family History

-"Does heart disease run in your family?"
-It's one of the first questions any doctor asks.
-Family history matters — but it's a blunt instrument.
+"Does heart disease run in your family?" is one of the first questions any doctor asks — but family history is a blunt instrument.
+It blends genes with shared lifestyle, and it misses variants your parents happened not to express.
 Genetic testing gives you a much sharper picture of your actual cardiovascular risk factors.

 The limits of family history

-Family history captures both genetic and environmental factors — shared genes and shared lifestyles.
+Family history captures both genetic and environmental factors, shared genes and shared lifestyles.
 If your parents had heart disease, was it because of inherited risk variants or because everyone in your family ate the same diet and had the same stress patterns?
-Family history can't be distinguished.
+Family history can't tell the two apart.

 It also misses things.
 You might carry risk variants that your parents happened not to express.
 Or you might have inherited different combinations of genes from your siblings.
 Family history is useful, but it's incomplete.